Karthikeya108/AdvancedObjectDetection/README.md

 Following is the result of projecting the lidar point cloud to front view using `reflectance`

 <img src="./images/frontview_reflectance.png" height="200" width="1000">

-One can find the implementation in the `python` source files and `ipynb` files.

 Next steps: